openmc-dev/openmc/docs/source/usersguide/depletion.rst

    However, there is a method to converge to a more accurate value for flux by using substeps during time integration.
    `This paper <https://doi.org/10.1016/j.anucene.2016.05.031>`_ provides a good discussion of this method.
-Hopefully such a method will be implemented in OpenMC in the near future.

 .. warning::